 Group work can be an effective method to motivate students, encourage active learning, and develop key critical-thinking, communication, and decision-making skills.
 But without careful planning and facilitation, group work can frustrate students and instructors and feel like a waste of time.
 Use these suggestions to help implement group work successfully in your classroom.

-Preparing for small group work
+Preparing for group work

 Insist on professional, civil conduct between and among students to respect people’s differences and create an inclusive environment.

 Talk to students about their past experiences with group work and allow them to establish some ground rules for successful collaboration.
 This discussion can be successfully done anonymously through the use of note cards.